ifad/chronomodel/README.md

 ## Caveats

- * The rules and temporal indexes cannot be saved in schema.rb.
+ * The triggers and temporal indexes cannot be saved in schema.rb.
 The AR schema dumper is quite basic, and it isn't (currently) extensible.
    As we're using many database-specific features, Chronomodel forces the usage of the `:sql` schema dumper, and included rake tasks override